AusreisserSF/FTCDEVCommonAndroid/README.md

 The aar will appear in C:\FTCDevCommonAndroid\ftcdevcommon\build\outputs\aar.
-But .gitignore includes build/ so instead of fighting with trying to ignore everything in build while keeping \build\outputs\aar, just force commit and push the aar from the Git command line with git add --force ftcdevcommon_n_v-debug.aar (with the correct version number.
+But .gitignore includes build/ so instead of fighting with trying to ignore everything in build while keeping \build\outputs\aar, just force commit and push the aar from the Git command line with git add --force ftcdevcommon_n_v-debug.aar (with the correct version number).